UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Remediated collections include subject values with URIs.
+Remediated collections include :code:`subject` values with URIs.

 Justification
 ^^^^^^^^^^^^^

-In migration, subjects with name and topical values will be treated in the same way.
-We have decided that the previous distinction between name and topical values as subjects is not essential - only the presence of all the values in the metadata is important.
+In migration, :code:`subject`\ s with :code:`name` and :code:`topical` values will be treated in the same way.
+We have decided that the previous distinction between :code:`name` and :code:`topical` values as :code:`subject`\ s is not essential - only the presence of all the values in the metadata is important.

-Xpath
+XPath
 ^^^^^

-Note that there is inconsistency in where the valueURI attribute is placed.
+Note that there is inconsistency in where the :code:`valueURI` attribute is placed.

     :code:`subject[@valueURI]/topic` OR
     :code:`subject/topic[@valueURI]` OR